Shoelace Tips for Everyone

-Criss Cross Lacing minimizes pressure points.
+- Also for comfort, Criss Cross Lacing minimizes pressure points.

 - To allow the sides of boots to flex more easily, use Army Lacing.

 Preventing Shoelaces Coming Undone

-Check that you're not inadvertently tying an un-balanced Granny Knot (which comes undone much more easily).
+- Check that you're not inadvertently tying an un-balanced Granny Knot (which comes undone much more easily).

 - Replace shoelaces made of slippery synthetic materials (such as nylon) with ones made of less slippery materials (such as polyester) or, better still, ones made of cotton, hemp or other natural fibers.

-- Shoelaces can be made less slippery by applying a grippy product to the surface, such as beeswax, rubber cement or a specialist product like Lace-Stick®.
+- Shoelaces can also be made less slippery by applying a grippy product to the surface, such as beeswax, rubber cement or a specialist product like Lace-Stick®.

 - Ensure that the shoelaces aren't too long, either by replacing them or by shortening them to the correct length.
 Besides the obvious fact that long loops or ends are more likely to be either snagged or stepped on, the fact that long laces flop around more also tends to work the knots loose.